 - Preview your automation properties.
 For more information on Automation Properties, click the next tab in this module titled Automation Properties to the right.

-- Drag and Drop your Flow Actions (from step 5) to the Drag action here placeholders throughout your build.
+- Drag and Drop your Flow Actions (from step 6) to the Drag action here placeholders throughout your build.
+The Drag action here placeholder will show when an action is selected.

 - This indicator shows the Status of your automation.
 Statuses are Draft, Scheduled, Activated, (meaning sending is in progress), and Deactivated (meaning the flow is no longer actively allowing subscribers to enter).